knechtionscoding/algo-trading/README.md

 - python
 - poetry
-- API keys for IBKR and Twelvedata
+- API keys for ALPACA and Twelvedata

 ### Notable Dependencies